beccaroskill/ML-Climate-Final-Project-Template/journal.md

 ## My progress

-I would like to use satellite imagery and weather data to predict wildfire occurences.

 ### Sunday, February 20th

 I resumed my data collection efforts, in an attempt to acquire most (if not all) of the data utilized by Santopaolo et al. I found Google's Earth Engine to be the best tool for pulling Modis data like the fire masks, but I experienced a steep learning curve because the documentation is not great.
 I should be set in terms of surface reflectance (SR) data because I figured out how to pull down Sentinel2 data a few weeks ago, which is higher resolution than the Modis SR data used in Santopaolo et al. The time resolution is lower, though, so I may need to consider ways to combine the two sources.
 I also need to decide on a time range (prior to the fire) over which I should use data to make predictions.
 Santopaolo et al. use 8 days, but with Sentinel2's lower time resolution I may opt for a longer range.
 Next up, I need to pull down weather data!